doolse/purescript-reactnative/README.md

 - a) Usually it very obvious from the component name
 - b) It would be a significant amount of extra work and type signature noise and I don't think the benefits justify it.

-Having said that the Platform module is supported and the platform specific properties have been separated into sub properties for clarity.
+Having said that, platform specific properties have been separated into sub properties for clarity.
 For example:

 ```purescript